JhonnyMOliveira/JhonnyMOliveira/README.md

-<h1 align="center">O Caminho do Código</h1>
+<h1 align="center">The Way of Code</h1>
-<p align="center">👑 Construindo soluções com propósito, estrutura e inteligência</p>
+<p align="center">👑 Building solutions with purpose, structure, and intelligence</p>

 ---

-## 👋🏼 Sobre mim
+## 👋🏼 About Me

-Olá!
-Meu nome é **Jhonny Marcelo de Oliveira**, sou Engenheiro de Telecomunicações com especialização em Redes e Serviços, certificado pela **Nokia (NRS I)** e atualmente em transição para a área de **Dados, Inteligência Artificial e Automação**.
+Hi!
+My name is **Jhonny Marcelo de Oliveira**, I'm a Telecommunications Engineer with a specialization in Networks and Telecom Services, certified by **Nokia (NRS I)**.
+I’m currently transitioning into the fields of **Data, Artificial Intelligence, and Automation**.

-> Acredito que a excelência vem da ordem, e que grandes soluções nascem de mentes bem treinadas.
+> I believe excellence comes from order — and great solutions are born from well-trained minds.

-Sou apaixonado por **estratégia, tecnologia e crescimento pessoal**, e estou estruturando este repositório como parte da minha jornada de aprendizado e impacto profissional.
+I'm passionate about **strategy, technology, and personal growth**, and I'm building this repository as part of my learning journey and long-term impact.

 ---

-## 🧠 Áreas de Interesse
+## 🧠 Areas of Interest

-- 📡 Redes IP & Engenharia de Telecom
+- 📡 IP Networks & Telecom Engineering
-- 🤖 Automação com Python e APIs
+- 🤖 Automation with Python and APIs
-- 📊 Dados, BI e Power BI
+- 📊 Data, BI and Power BI
-- 🧬 Inteligência Artificial Aplicada
+- 🧬 Applied Artificial Intelligence
-- ⚙️ Produtividade e Otimização de Processos
+- ⚙️ Productivity and Process Optimization
-- 🏛️ Filosofia aplicada ao crescimento pessoal
+- 🏛️ Philosophy applied to personal growth

 ---

-## 🚀 Tecnologias que estou estudando
+## 🚀 Technologies I'm Studying

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![Power BI](https://img.shields.io/badge/-Power%20BI-F2C811?style=flat-square&logo=powerbi&logoColor=black)